sql-machine-learning/elasticdl/docs/designs/ps_design.md

 It is noticeable that Kubernetes might preempt some parameter server instances.
 In such a case, we might be afraid that N isn't constant.
 However, we can overcome this case by setting parameter server instances having higher priority than worker processes in a job.
 By doing so, preemption kills workers other than parameter servers.
 If all workers are dead, the job stops until there comes free resources, and Kubernetes starts some workers for the job.
 For more information about preemption, please refer to [this document](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/).
 In short, we can assume that N is a constant number in the Kubernetes-native architecture of ElasticDL.

 ## High Performance
-As introduced above, when using large model and large number of workers, the key to high performance of PS mechanism is achieving efficient communication between workers and the PS.
-In order to achieve this goal, we need to have a reasonable parameter storage scheme first, then we can design a efficient scheme to pull parameters, push gradient and update parameters.
+As introduced above, when using a large model and a large number of workers, the key to high performance of PS mechanism is achieving efficient communication between workers and the PS.
+In order to achieve this goal, we need to have a reasonable parameter storage scheme first, then we can design an efficient scheme to pull parameters, push gradient and update parameters.

 ### Parameter Storage
 Parameter storage includes two kinds of parameters: